Château Dassault

 Owned and operated by the Dassault Group, the maker of Dassault Falcon business jets, Château Dassault is one of the hundreds of small winegrowers clustered around Saint-Émilion, an idyllic ancient town nestled on a plateau of gently undulating hills in southwest France.
 The region's abundance of limestone, hard clay, and sandy soils are ideal for growing the merlot and cabernet franc grapes that have made this appellation famous.

 Marcel Dassault, the family patriarch, bought the vineyard on a whim in 1955 and installed Vergriette—one of his aircraft factory workers who knew nothing about winemaking or grape growing—as manager.
 Today, Marcel's grandson, Laurent Dassault, is the director of Château Dassault and clearly the most devoted of the family to this decidedly non-core venture.
-He has expanded the business into Argentina, Chile, and, most recently, in 2002, in Saint-Émilion with the purchase of the nearby Château La Fleur vineyards.
+He expanded the business into Argentina, Chile, and in Saint-Émilion with the purchase of the nearby Château La Fleur vineyards in 2002 and Château Faurie de Souchard in 2013.
+In 2022, a cutting-edge production facility was also added to the complex.

 THANK YOU TO OUR BJTONLINE SPONSORS